-The District anticipates that Clark County and the City of Battle Ground will adopt the Capital Facilities Plan and incorporate into their Comprehensive Plans.
+The District anticipates that Clark County, the City of Vancouver, and the City of Camas will adopt the Capital Facilities Plan and incorporate it into their Comprehensive Plans.

 11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.)